SchedulingKit

 SchedulingKit's Buffer Time feature ensures you never get trapped in wall-to-wall meetings.
 Set automatic padding before and after each appointment type — 10 minutes to wrap up notes after a client call, 15 minutes to prepare before a sales demo, or 30 minutes between deep-work sessions.
 Buffer times are invisible to clients; they simply see fewer available slots.
 The system also supports minimum notice periods so nobody books a same-day appointment when you need lead time, and daily meeting caps that block bookings once you've hit your limit.
 For professionals who need to protect their energy and productivity, buffer time turns your calendar from a source of stress into a sustainable schedule.

-As part of SchedulingKit's broader workflow, buffer time & meeting padding connects directly to your calendar, notification, and client management systems.
-Changes propagate instantly, so your availability is always accurate, reminders go out on time, and your team stays aligned without any extra steps.
+As part of SchedulingKit's scheduling platform, buffer time & meeting padding integrates with your existing calendar, notification, and client management workflows.
+Changes propagate instantly, keeping every part of your system in sync.

-Everything you need for buffer time & meeting padding
+Everything included with buffer time & meeting padding

 Configurable buffer before and after meetings